Project Overview

 Active authors

-The authors built workarounds and informal networks to compensate, which clearly indicated that the official experience was not adequately meeting their needs.
+Authors had built workarounds and informal networks to compensate, a clear signal that the official experience was failing to meet their needs.

 Personas